 - Draft your statement (see "Applicants Materials" below for instructions) and send it to Zabrina Williams.
 Zabrina will review your statement and make a determination as to whether or not the Reves Center will support your application.

 - If the Reves Center will support your application, the advisor will write a supporting letter and issue you an I-20 recommending Economic Hardship Work Authorization.
 You will then mail this to USCIS along with the items from the required items checklist below.

-- a statement from the student (e.g. essay/letter - address it to "Dear Sir/Madam:") that describes:
+- a statement from the student (e.g., letter - address it to "Dear Sir/Madam:") that includes:

 - your length of time enrolled as a full-time student in F-1 status